-- A. Accreditation: the act of granting approval to a postgraduate residency program after the program has met set requirements and has been reviewed and evaluated through an official process (document review, site survey, review and evaluation by the IAC).
+- A. Accreditation: the act of granting approval to a postgraduate residency program after the program has met set requirements and has been reviewed and evaluated through an official process (document review, site survey, review and evaluation by the COC).
 An approved program is in an "ASHP-accredited" status. - B. Pre-candidate: the status that may be granted to a program that has submitted a completed application indicating intent to seek "candidate" status.
-Programs in pre-candidate status will receive access to PharmAcademicTM.
-By the conclusion of this status, the program must have submitted an application for accreditation or the "candidate" designation will be removed and will not be granted to the same program again.
-Programs in this status must submit an application for accreditation when training of the first resident begins.
+Programs in pre-candidate status will receive access to PharmAcademicTM and The National Matching Service. - C. Candidate: the status granted to a program that has a resident(s) in training, has applied to ASHP for accreditation, and is awaiting the official site survey, and review and evaluation by the COC.

-- C. Candidate: the status granted to a program that has a resident(s) in training, has applied to ASHP for accreditation, and is awaiting the official site survey, and review and evaluation by the IAC. - D. Conditional accreditation: the status granted to an accredited program that is not in substantial compliance with The Standard, as usually evidenced by the degree of severity of non-compliance and/or partial compliance findings.
+D. Conditional accreditation: the status granted to an accredited program that is not in substantial compliance with The Standard, as usually evidenced by the degree of severity of non-compliance and/or partial compliance findings.

-Programs with conditional accreditation are subject to withdrawal of accreditation unless substantial improvement in areas of non-compliance and/or partial compliance occurs in the time frame designated by the IAC.
-Programs with conditional accreditation may also be required to undergo an additional on-site survey at the discretion of the IAC.
+Programs with conditional accreditation are subject to withdrawal of accreditation unless substantial improvement in areas of non-compliance and/or partial compliance occurs in the time frame designated by the COC.
+Programs with conditional accreditation may also be required to undergo an on-site survey at the discretion of the COC.